Lagrangian blow-ups, blow-downs, and applications to real packing: Introduction

 The blow-up and blow-down constructions are important techniques in complex geometry, leading to methods for resolving singularities as well as classification schemes based on birational equivalence.
 In the symplectic category, the notion of blowing up a point or submanifold has also been defined and studied from various points of view, as the in papers by Guillemin and Sternberg \cite{Guillemin_Sternberg_1989}, Lerman \cite{Lerman_1995}, and McDuff and Polterovich \cite{McDuff_Polterovich_1994}.
 When combined with the theory of $J$-holomorphic curves, the blow-up and blow-down have yielded a great deal of information on symplectic manifolds, notably in packing problems \cite{Biran_1997,McDuff_Polterovich_1994}, in the classification of rational and ruled symplectic 4-manifolds \cite{McDuff_1990,Lalonde_McDuff_1994,Lalonde_McDuff_1996}, and in the study of the topology of the space of symplectic embeddings of balls, as, for example, in \cite{Lalonde_Pinsonnault_2004, Pinsonnault_2008, Anjos_Lalonde_Pinsonnault_2009}.
 In this note, we study relative and real versions of the symplectic blow-up and blow-down, in order to apply them to questions regarding the topology of Lagrangian submanifolds.
 The relative blow-up takes the pair $(M,L)$ and a set of relative ball embeddings $\psi:\coprod_{j=1}^k (B_j^{2n}(1+2\epsilon),\lambda_j^2\omega_0,B_{\mathbb{R},j}(1+2\epsilon))\to (M,\omega,L)$ and obtains another pair $(\tilde{M},\tilde{L})$, and a symplectic form $\tilde{\omega}$, in which the balls have been replaced by copies of the tautological disk bundle over $\mathbb{C}P^{n-1}$, and $\tilde{L}$ is Lagrangian in $(\tilde{M},\tilde{\omega})$.
 The blow-down is the reverse procedure.
 The real blow-up and blow-down are similar constructions which also respect a so-called real structure on the manifolds.

 As a first application, we study the packing problem in real symplectic manifolds.
 The relative and mixed packing problems were first introduced by Barraud and Cornea in \cite{Barraud_Cornea_2007}, and upper bounds for the relative embedding of one ball on the Clifford torus in $\mathbb{C}P^{n}$ was given by Biran and Cornea in \cite{Biran_Cornea_2009} using Pearl Homology.
 Buhovsky \cite{Buhovsky_2010} further showed that the upper bound given for the Clifford torus is sharp.
 Schlenk, in \cite{Schlenk_2005}, directly constructed relative packings of $k\leq 6$ balls in $(\mathbb{C}P^2,\mathbb{R}P^2)$ through a detailed analysis of the moment map.
 A related construction for packing $\mathbb{C}P^2$ for $k=7,8$ balls was done by Wieck in \cite{Wieck_thesis}.
+It is not immediately clear if Wieck's techniques can be made adapted to the relative setting, since the symplectic tunnelling technique that he introduces does not produce relative embeddings.
 In Section \ref{sec:Applications}, we construct relative embeddings using $J$-holomorphic techniques, following the general line of argument in \cite{McDuff_Polterovich_1994} and \cite{Biran_1997}.
-Our results extend those of McDuff and Polterovich \cite{McDuff_Polterovich_1994} to the real setting.
-Our packing method depends on the presence of a real structure $\phi$ for which $L=Fix(\phi)$, and because of this, we do not recover the lower bounds on the Clifford Torus considered by Buhovsky \cite{Buhovsky_2010}.
-Our methods can be used to extend the results of Biran \cite{Biran_1997} to real embeddings of $k\geq 9$ balls, but we postpone the treatment of this case to a future paper.
+Our results extend those of McDuff and Polterovich\cite{McDuff_Polterovich_1994} and Biran\cite{Biran_1997} to the real setting.
+Our packing method depends on the presence of a real structure $\phi$ for which $L=Fix(\phi)$, and because of this, we do not recover the lower bounds on the Clifford Torus considered by Buhovsky\cite{Buhovsky_2010}.

 The results in this paper form a part of my PhD thesis, carried out at the Universit\'e de Montr\'eal under the supervision of Octav Cornea and Fran\c{c}ois Lalonde.